usefulteam/jwt-auth/readme.txt

 == Changelog ==
 = 3.0.x =
-- Fix: Gettext string translation is invoked before gettext domain is loaded.
+- Fix: String translation is invoked before gettext domain is loaded.
 - Fix: Prioritise authentication with user credentials over refresh token if both are sent.

 = 3.0.2 =